Koskotas scandal: Banking

-Since the Koskotas scandal, the banking systems in Greece have been modernized, and banking supervision has become stricter.
-Specifically, all banks and companies in Athens Stock Exchange adhere to a mandatory corporate governance code, which requires an internal auditor to report to the audit committee of members of the board of directors.
+Since the Koskotas scandal, the Greek banking system has been modernized, and banking supervision has become stricter.
+Specifically, all banks and companies on the Athens Stock Exchange adhere to a mandatory corporate governance code, which requires an internal auditor to report to the audit committee of members of the board of directors.
 In 2002, this corporate governance code became mandatory.
 The need for auditors led to the creation of new auditing firms and the establishment of the Accounting Standardization Committee, a public body that supervises auditing reports in Greece and takes disciplinary action against improprieties from the banks, companies, and auditors who fail to perform their duties.
 In 1998, the chief accountant became co-responsible with the chief executive officer of a company after Presidential Decree 340/1998; beforehand, the accountants were not responsible since they were viewed as employees.

-After unraveling the Koskotas scandal, the Bank of Crete was privatized and merged into other Greek banking institutions.
+After the Koskotas scandal was unraveled, the Bank of Crete was privatized and merged with other Greek banking institutions.